juliangut/slim-php-di/README.md

 #### Important note

-Be aware that if you use cache you must provide `definitions` for all your services at container creation, and more importantly **not set any service later** as it is not allowed at runtime when using cache.
+Be aware that if you use cache you must provide `definitions` for all your services at container creation, and more importantly **not set any definitions later** as it is not allowed at runtime when using cache (setting values at runtime is allowed though).

 The services registration order is: